 Method 5 – Use a Sticky Gnat Trap

-You can use a sticky fly or gnat trap to get rid of gnats.
+You can use sticky traps to get rid of gnats.
 All you have to do is purchase a sticky gnat trap and set it around your home to catch gnats.
-They are usually safe and non-toxic and can be disposed of once full.
+This gnat trap is safe and non-toxic and can be disposed of once full.

 Preventing gnats from entering your home is the best way to eliminate them.
 Here are some preventative measures you can take:

 • Empty your trash regularly – Keep your trash bin clean and take it out regularly.
 Gnats are attracted to moisture and strong smells, which are common in trash cans.
-Removing your garbage cans regularly from inside the home will reduce the presence of gnats.
+Removing your garbage cans regularly from inside the home will reduce the presence of gnats and fruit flies.

 • Put fruits and vegetables in the refrigerator – Placing ripe fruits and vegetables in the refrigerator will limit the presence of gnats.
 This may not be ideal for some fruits as refrigeration may alter the taste and texture of the fruit.

-• Immediately dispose of old food – You must remove and dispose of rotten fruit or vegetable.
+• Immediately dispose of food waste – You must remove and dispose of rotten fruit or vegetables.
 Gnats can quickly multiply and become a nuisance if you have ripe fruits and vegetables like an overripe banana or grape lying around.

-• Clean up any spills or messes – clean up any spills and food messes as soon as it occurs.
+• Clean up any spills or messes – clean up any spills and food messes as soon as they occur.

 • Keep your food sealed – Keep your food in sealed containers to prevent gnats from getting in.